 Psychiatrists in New Zealand have a varied case mix, opportunities to work flexibly, and the support they need to thrive professionally and personally.

-New Zealand’s high-quality public health system is made up of 20 district health boards that provide health services in hospitals and the community.
+New Zealand’s high-quality public health system is made up of 20 districts that provide health services in hospitals and the community.
 The country also has a strong private health sector.

 It’s a supportive environment that emphasises health, safety and professional development.
 Public sector patients are given half-hour appointment times, which reduces the likelihood of occupational overuse issues.